B2.3 Use mental math strategies to calculate percents of whole numbers, including 1%, 5%, 10%, 15%, 25%, and 50%, and explain the strategies used.

 Benchmarks

-The following table provides some benchmarks that should be part of the students' knowledge.
+The following table provides some benchmarks that students should know.

 Benchmarks for Fractions, Percents and Decimals

-Proportionality Relationships
+Proportional Relationships

 The study of decimals and percentages provides an excellent opportunity to discuss proportionality relationships.
 As soon as a result is expressed as a percentage, it can be rewritten as a decimal fraction and then be represented by an equivalent fraction.

-In the junior division, students learn the concept of proportions (for example, \(\frac{1}{4}\; = \frac{3}{{12}}\)).
-This is to enhance students' knowledge and understanding of equivalent fractions.
-Students who have learned the concept of equivalent fractions can use multiplicative relations to solve problems involving proportions when the desired answer is a whole number (for example, \(\frac{2}{10}\; = \frac{?}{40}\)).
+In the Junior Division, students learn the concept of proportions (for example, \(\frac{1}{4}\; = \frac{3}{{12}}\)), which enhances students' knowledge and understanding of equivalent fractions.
+Students who have learned the concept of equivalent fractions can use multiplicative relationships to solve problems involving proportions when the desired answer is a whole number (for example, \(\frac{2}{10}\; = \frac{?}{40}\)).

 Example 1

-Use a semi-concrete representation.
+Use a visual (semi-concrete) representation.

 First, I determine 15% of 100.
 I know that for every 100 students, there are 15 students who like couscous.
 So I multiply that number by 5 to get the number of students out of 500 who like couscous.